Information for men who have sex with women

 Three types of vaccine are available:

-- Gardasil-9.
+- Gardasil 9.
 This is the newest HPV vaccine available.
 It protects against 9 HPV types, 16,18 and five others that can cause cancer and 6 and 11 that can cause genital warts.
+It can be given from the age of 9 years to prevent pre-cancers and cancers of the cervix, vulva, vagina and anus as well as genital warts.

 The vaccine manufacturers do not claim that their products protect against the development of HPV-caused penile, head and neck cancers.
-However, most scientists, doctors and dentists believe that the vaccines do offer protection against these cancers as well as anal cancer.
+However, most scientists, doctors and dentists believe that, due to the similarities in the diseases, the vaccines do offer protection against these cancers.
+The UK government’s vaccination advisory committee (known as JCVI) is among those sharing this view.

 You can listen to the podcasts.